 - Increased irritability or restlessness

-In some instances, crashes may result from the negligence of manufacturers (or other parties in the vehicle’s distribution chain) as opposed to other drivers.
+In some instances, crashes may result from the negligence of manufacturers (or other parties in the vehicle’s distribution chain) instead of other drivers.
 Drivers have a reasonable expectation that vehicle manufacturers and retailers will provide a safe product.
-That includes a safe design, quality materials and clear instructions for the proper installation and use of a product.
+That includes a safe design, quality materials, and clear instructions for the proper installation and use of a product.
 When defective parts cause an accident, an experienced car accident attorney may be able to hold the negligent parties responsible for your injuries or other losses.

 How Our Car Accident Attorneys Can Help You